 Freshman students are scheduled in the classroom daily for theory and practical experience for a total of five (5) weeks.
 Freshman students do not work on paid clients until they have completed 160 hours of instructions.
-All full-time students receive morning theory daily for one and one-half (11⁄2) hours.
-After daily morning theory, students report on the clinic floor.
-Full-time and part-time students will receive classroom theory every Tuesday from 5:30 p.m. to 7:30 p.m.
+All full-time students receive morning theory monday for 5.5 hours, Tuesday and Thursday morning 8:30am-9:30am or 9pm-10pm.
+After theory, students report on the clinic floor.